avantrec/soco-cli/README.md

 ```

 Note that the data returned in this case is probably not useful: it will simply indicate whether the background command was invoked successfully, not whether the command was successful.

+Async actions are mutually exclusive for a given speaker: any running async action will be cancelled if a new async action is invoked.

 The `async_` functionality does not (yet) apply to the Macros feature described below.